 The Flowers Invention Studio has a variety of tools and equipment for class, research, and personal projects.

-The CREATE-X Initiative was created in 2014, and since then has helped launch 230 startups.
+The CREATE-X Initiative was created in 2014, and since then has helped launch more than 400 startups with a combined valuation of nearly $2 billion.
 Intended for undergraduate students, there are three programs within the initiative that provide students with mentorship, guidance, and resources to launch their ideas off the ground.

 - Startup Lab: students learn about the process of evidence-based entrepreneurship, and how to systematically vet ideas and validate market need.
 It is a 3-credit course and is open to all undergraduate students.